Wizards vs Aliens

 Wizards vs Aliens is a British science fantasy television programme produced by BBC Cymru Wales and FremantleMedia Enterprises for CBBC and created by Russell T Davies and Phil Ford.
 The series focuses on the exploits of 16-year-old wizard Tom Clarke (Scott Haran) and his scientifically gifted best friend Benny Sherwood (Percelle Ascott) in their fight against the Nekross, a magic-consuming alien race who have arrived on Earth with the intention of hunting down wizards and feasting on their magical energies.

 Production-wise, Wizards vs Aliens was created to fill the schedule gap left by the Doctor Who spin-off The Sarah Jane Adventures after its cancellation due to the death of the programme's lead Elisabeth Sladen.
-Despite being produced by the same creative force behind The Sarah Jane Adventures, Wizards vs Aliens has no relation to Doctor Who.
+The show, however, is set in its own separate continuity; taking place in an alternate universe and not related to Doctor Who.

 Two series were originally commissioned by the BBC in late 2011.
 The programme premiered on 29 October 2012 with a first series of 12 episodes (6 two-part serials).
 Series 2, made up of 14 episodes (7 serials) aired between 28 October to 10 December 2013, while a third and final series of 10 episodes (5 serials) was broadcast between 27 October to 25 November 2014.

-Co-creator and former executive producer Russell T Davies stated that the programme could "easily run for ten years".
-However, in January 2015, it was announced that the series had been placed on hiatus due to budget constrictions.
+Co-creator and former executive producer Russell T Davies stated that the programme could "easily run for ten years", but by January 2015, the series had been placed on indefinite hiatus due to budget constrictions.

 Premise

-Wizards vs Aliens is a science fantasy adventure series which sees the collision of two very different worlds.
+Wizards vs Aliens is a science fantasy adventure series which sees the collision of two different worlds.

-The first series focuses on Tom Clarke, a 16-year-old Wizard, and his adolescent best friend Benny Sherwood as they come across the forces of an alien race called the Nekross who have invaded Earth to consume anything or anyone connected to Magic.
+The first series focuses on Tom Clarke, a 16-year-old wizard, and his teenaged best friend Benny Sherwood as they encounter the forces of an alien race called the Nekross who have invaded Earth to consume anything or anyone connected to magic.

-The second series continues the battle between the two sides and sheds more focus on magical creatures and locations and Jathro and Kooth's plan to overthrow the Nekross royals.
+The second series continues the conflict between the two sides and sheds more focus on magical creatures and locations and Jathro and Kooth's plan to overthrow the Nekross royals.

 In the third series, Tom and Benny part ways when Benny receives an opportunity to work with MIT in America.
-The Nekross return to Earth's galaxy, with Varg, now King Regent of the empire, intending to have vengeance on Tom for turning his sister Lexi into a human (which he did to save her life) and sending her to Earth.
+The Nekross return to Earth's galaxy, with Varg, now king of the empire, intending to have vengeance on Tom for turning his sister Lexi into a human (which he did to save her life) and sending her to Earth.
 He is assisted by his wife Lady Lyzera, who is secretly a sorceress who wishes to take Earth's magic for herself and take over the universe.